shepherliu/FairOsTools/README.md

 		  res = fs.new_pod('mypod')
 		  print(res)

-7. for a quick start, you can use the offical fairos test server https://fairos.fairdatasociety.org/ if you have already registered an account at https://app.fairdrive.fairdatasociety.org/(beause the offical fairos test server's register function is not avaiable now ).
+7. for a quick start, you can use the offical fairos test server https://fairos.fairdatasociety.org/ if you have already registered an account at https://app.fairdrive.fairdatasociety.org/ (beause the offical fairos test server's register function is not avaiable now ).